arasatasaygin/openlogos/README.md

 * One logo can be only given to one project.
 This project will have all exclusive rights of the logo.
 * Every logo has one github issue that you can introduce your project to and claim.
 * Community can upvote your comment and you can upvote other projects as well under these issues.
-* Starting from 1st of July, I will give one logo per day until the end of month according to these upvotes.
+* Starting from 1st of ~~July~~ August, I will give one logo per day until the end of month according to these upvotes.

 ## Claim your logo